-In the above statement you are passing constant user name and password values.
+In the above statement, you are passing a constant username and password values.
 But if you choose to you can pass the values from the data table too.

 gmailLogin(DataTable("SignInName", dtGlobalSheet), DataTable("GPassword", dtGlobalSheet))

-You can have more than one function in your library files and you can have more than one library files associated to your test.
+You can have more than one function in your library files and you can have more than one library files associated with your test.